-If you already have European Health insurance, or any other insurance that covers you in the Netherlands, and you don’t work next to your studies, then you don’t need to take out any local insurance!
-In fact, you are legally not allowed to take out Dutch public health insurance if you’re only here to study.
+If you already have European Health insurance, or any other insurance that covers you in the Netherlands, and you don’t work next to your studies, then you don’t need to take out any Dutch insurance!
+You are legally not allowed to take out Dutch public health insurance if you’re only here to study.
 If this is your situation, make sure your insurance from your home country covers you, or you could also consider taking out Dutch private health insurance.
+These are provided by several companies, such as, Aon and OOM.

-If you choose not to work in the Netherlands during your degree , then you will not need Dutch insurance.
-However, if you do get a job (including a paid internship), you must take out insurance as soon as possible or you will be violating Dutch law.
+If you choose not to work in the Netherlands during your degree, then you will not need Dutch insurance.
+However, if you do get a job (including an unpaid internship), you must take out Dutch public health insurance as soon as possible or you will be violating Dutch law.
 The International Student Helpdesk (ISH) has made this decision tree to guide you through the decision of whether to get health insurance.

 You should also take a look at our finances section to find out how to receive a subsidy in order to help cover your insurance costs.